 Aims and Hypotheses

-The aim of the current study was to determine the role of articulatory motor resources in speech perception in older adults, who may have poorer auditory functioning.
+The aim of the current study was to determine the role of articulatory motor resources in speech perception in older adults, who may have poorer auditory function.
 We conducted a partial replication and extension of a previous study, which employed a dual-task behavioural manipulation to test whether the articulatory motor system provides a compensatory role in speech perception during difficult listening (Stokes et al., 2019).
 We utilised an adaptation of this experimental paradigm in order to conduct the research online, extending the sample from only younger adults without hearing loss (aged 18-30) to older adults (aged 60-85) both with and without hearing loss.
 Our hypotheses were:

 H1.
 There would be a significant effect of articulatory suppression on speech perception, where speech perception would be poorest during concurrent articulatory motor suppression compared to a movement control condition and passive listening.

 H2.
-The hypothesised decrease in speech perception with greater articulatory suppression will be different for older adults compared to younger adults.
+The hypothesised decrease in speech perception performance with greater articulatory suppression will be different for older adults compared to younger adults.

 H3.
 The change in speech perception performance with greater articulatory suppression for older adults will be predicted by self-reported hearing ability.